 This is only one coat of Mohair Blue and that was all this table needed!

 How awesome is this fabric with this paint color!
 Could it have been any more complimentary?!?!?!

 The top still needed some work to get it ready for the fabric.
-I had one of those eggs carton mattress pads laying around (don’t ask me why) and I thought I could use that as the padding for this project.
-So I got to cutting it to size.
-Sometimes things like this are cheaper than buying padding meant for projects and if you need a thicker product, just double it up like I did.
+I had one of those egg carton mattress pads laying around (don’t ask me why) and I thought I could use that as the padding for this project instead of buying new foam.

 Yes I have the oldest stapler known to man.
 I need an upgrade, bad!
 Tell my husband, won’t you?

 Because this table had a wonderful overhang, I wasn’t concerned with covering the staples as I would do if I were stapling on a more noticeable area.
 If you aren’t so lucky, just cover the staples with any trim or roping you like.
 You can find some great options here.